 A limited number of part-time jobs at Huston-Tillotson University and non- profit agencies are available to students with financial need.
-Federal work study students will not be allowed to work more than 20 hours per week without permission.
-If you are interested in work study, please contact the Financial Aid Office.

 Students who do not meet Huston-Tilloston University's SAP requirements will be ineligible for federal work study.